-My recommendation is to allways have gas siphon kit in your car and in your bug out bag as well, my personal recommendation is to get a multi-use siphon pump which comes with everything you need to siphon gas out from any car Click here to check price on Amazon.com
+My recommendation is to always have a gas siphon kit in your car and in your bug out bag as well, my personal recommendation is to get a multi-use siphon pump which comes with everything you need to siphon gas out from any car Click here to check it out on Amazon.com

 The ability to get fuel after a major SHTF event is extremely important, in larger scale SHTF events you will not have the ability to buy fuel from anywhere.
-You might think that you could barter for additional fuel, but odds are there will be no rule of law and people once they realize this will think that it is a free for all, and they are not wrong.
+You might think that you could barter for additional fuel, but odds are there will be no rule of law, and people once they realize this will think that it is a “free for all”, and they are not wrong.
 You could also store a lot of fuel in some well-ventilated part of your home, however sooner or later you will have to find additional fuel.
-I have recently written an article about Chances of surviving a nuclear war, although the chance of a nuclear war happening is fairly low, if it happens the people who will survive will have to be extremely resourceful and this also includes having the ability to get gas from abandoned vehicles.

 Siphoning gas out of a newer car is harder than you think, for older cars it is pretty easy, just put a hose in the gas tank and siphon it out.
-However you can not do this with modern cars, most of these have electronic locking mechanisms on the gas tank and they also have a rollover safety feature.
+However you can not do this with modern cars, most of these have electronic locking mechanisms on the gas tanks and they also have a rollover safety feature.
 The rollover safety feature is there to prevent gas from leaking after a crash, this is a good preventative system although it makes siphoning gas out of them a lot harder.
 Generally speaking, the best cars to siphon gas from are older cars built before 2010.

-In case of an EMP blast, there will be thousands of cars abandoned on the road, as the electrical devices and sensors will be destroyed the vehicle will be no longer operational.
-The bright side is that all these cars contain more or less gas, all you have to do is to siphon it out.
-You probably will not be the only one to think of siphoning out gas from the abandoned cars, but most people will try to siphon it out the old way, which no longer works with modern cars.
+In case of an EMP blast, there will be thousands of cars abandoned on the road, and as the electrical devices and sensors will be destroyed the vehicle will be no longer operational.
+The bright side is that all these cars contain more or less fuel, all you have to do is to siphon it out.
+You probably will not be the only one to think of siphoning gas out from abandoned cars, but most people will try to siphon it out the old way, which no longer works with modern cars.

-If you have read my article Does an EMP effect batteries? then you probably already know that some car batteries will also survive, most likely in older model cars.
+If you have read my article Does an EMP affect batteries? ( Can they survive? ), then you probably already know that some car batteries will also survive, most likely in older model cars.